 Castlemakers offers classes to the general public, sometimes with a modest charge, so you can learn new things and technologies and also to help satisfy that inner desire to make something.
 We do ask that you register for these classes so we can make sure we have enough equipment and components for the particular class.

-The class is targeted for people 13 and older (or 8-12 with an adult) and no experience is necessary.
+The class is targeted for people 13 and older (or 9-12 with an adult) and no experience is necessary.
 Cost is $10 or free for members.
 Space is limited, email us for reservations at classes@castlemakers-dot-org.

 - Learning to Program Arduinos was on Tuesday August 29th, from 7-8:30 pm.
 Folks learned about Arduinos with a special emphasis upon sensors.
 They learned the basics of an Adafruit Circuit Playground and then programmed one to use some of the sensors, including the accelerometer, light, and sound sensors of this Arduino based module.

 - Learning to Solder was offered on Saturday May 20th.
 Attendees built an LED Chaser which is sometime called a Larson Scanner (think KITT & Cylons).
-Cost for the class was $15 or $7 if you’re a Castlemakers Member.